hiromitsusasaki/openai_chatbot/README.md

 ## Todo

 - API requests from Slack are processed synchronously, so make processing asynchronous using jobs, etc., to return response codes earlier.
-- Implement requestor restrictions and authentication mechanisms to prevent unauthorized access.